 Previous to the current recession, the Portland-Vancouver-Hillsboro Metropolitan Statistical Area (MSA) showed strong growth relative to the United States as a whole.
 Employment growth in the Portland MSA was very strong from mid-2003, as we recovered from the last recession, until May of 2008, when employment peaked before beginning its current steep dive.
 The region was hit harder by the recession than were similar MSAs.

-Four of the eight core sectors in the Portland MSA experienced growth in the number of employees between October 2012 and October 2013.
-Professional and Business Services experienced the largest growth, with an increase of 3 percent, followed by retail trade which experienced an increase of 2.1 percent.
-The total number of non-farm jobs increased by 1.3 percent (13,200 jobs).
+Seven of the eight core sectors in the Portland MSA experienced growth in the number of employees between December 2012 and December 2013.
+Professional and Business Services experienced the largest growth, with an increase of 3.2 percent, followed by retail trade which experienced an increase of 1.2 percent.
+The total number of non-farm jobs increased by 1.6 percent (15,900 jobs).

 Of businesses owned by minorities, Asian owned businesses employed the most workers in 2007.
 That year, Asian owned businesses employed 19,232, an increase from 14,765 in 2002.
 In 2002, African American and Black owned businesses and American Indian and Native Alaskan owned businesses employed roughly the same number of workers (1,519 and 1,603 respectively).
 Five years later, African American and Black owned businesses employed 2,777 workers while American Indian and Alaskan Native owned employed just 1,603 workers.

 Not all sectors of the economy lose or gain employment at the same rate.
 Some industries are, by nature, more cyclical than others, some are counter-cyclical and some recessions disproportionately affect certain sectors (like the dot com bust in 2001-2003) (Javalgi, R., et al, 2005).
 In the past, the economies of both the Portland MSA and Oregon have been very cyclical.
 Attracting and growing diverse sectors can stabilize the economy (Malizia, E. and Shanzi, K., 1993).
 Targeted investments in education and training can prepare the population to enter growing employment sectors (Blundell, R., et al, 1999).